 Around the World

-NAFAS is affiliated to the World Association of Flower Arrangement Societies which holds a triennial show in different parts of the world.
+NAFAS is affiliated to the World Association of Floral Artists which holds a triennial show in different parts of the world.

 Since its inception NAFAS has had teachers who have taught flower arranging skills at National, Area and club events.
 NAFAS is now a ‘hub provider’ of educational courses and as such is able to offer teachers recognition for locally run courses where these are not provided by the Local Education Authority.
 NAFAS also runs the NAFAS Course in Floral Art & Design and the NAFAS/OCN Credit4Learning Teacher Training Course.
 Three times a year the educational journal Insight is published which is available by subscription and details may be found on the NAFAS website.